 Many innovation projects fail to establish the right foundation before getting started.
 Therefore, it is crucial for any Business Design project to ensure that key stakeholders support the project at the outset, the project focus is clear and aligned with the company‘s interest and that the right team with sufficient time capacities and resources is formed.
-After the Setup phase, the internal sponsor and the innovation manager fill out and sign the Project Charter.
-The Project Charter represents the agreement between the project team and the internal sponsor in the Setup phase.
+After the Setup Phase, the internal Sponsor and the Team Manager fill out and sign the Project Charter.
+The Project Charter represents the agreement between the project team and the internal sponsor in the Setup Phase.
 Together, they define the focus of the project and pinpoint the upcoming iteration including

-- Creating project output: Here, we don't compromise the quality of project execution and what we can expect in terms of output for the business sponsor.
+Creating project results: Here, we don't compromise the quality of project execution and what we can expect in terms of output and outcome for the business sponsor.
 We tailor everything towards performance and the sponsor can expect a (partly) validated business model that helps him make clear fact-based investment decisions.

 Well, in 9 out of 10 cases, the answer from companies regarding this classification is clear: Project output, output, output.
 Nothing else.
 Yes, we know.
 However, in 9 out of 10 cases, this answer is wrong for many reasons.
 Pure output-driven Business Design projects require a well-designed innovation management system + culture already in order to succeed.
 If this is not in place, we always start with 2. and/or 3. and align the expectation with everyone involved.
 There is no shortcut we have found so far.
 This is not a black and white discussion, but always focus on ONE of the corners of the triangle at a time.
 This allows you to kick-start the project and to meet the milestones agreed upon with the internal sponsor.
 The Project Charter can be easily defined in the Project Workspace.
 However, we sometimes rely on Excel or Powerpoint if this helps us share the information among stakeholders.